SangramSnaik/Data_EDA_Preprocessing/README.md

 1. EDA helps to understand the data better
 2. It helps to obtain confidence in data to a point where ready to engage a machine learning algorithms.
 3. It allows to refine selection of feature variables that will be used later for model.
-4. Development and representation of the results
+4. Development and representation of the results.